andrenth/sequoia/README.md

 #### On `JOIN`s

-You have probably noticed the use of `belonging_to` in joins to refer to a foreign key -> primary key relationship.
-Sequoia also offers `having_one` for relationships in the reverse direction.
+You have probably noticed the use of `that` in the join expressions above.
+It is used to create a join with the table that is referenced by the given foreign key.
+For example, `left_join (that BookUser.user)` creates a join with the `User` table, because the `BookUser.user` foreign key references a field from `User`, namely `User.id`.
+Similarly, Sequoia also offers `this` for joins with the table that contains the foreign key.

 This behavior of requiring primary and foreign key pairs is by design, because it allows for some extra validation on whether fields used in the join condition